tinfoilboy/CTML/README.md

 `CTML::Node` contains eight methods for manipulation of a current node.
 Almost all of these methods are chainable.

 There are two methods for getting a string from `CTML::Node`.
-The first of which is `CTML::Node::ToString(bool, int)`, which returns the current node and all of its children as a string representing each element.
+The first of which is `CTML::Node::ToString(CTML::Readability, int)`, which returns the current node and all of its children as a string representing each element.
 The parameter, `readability` is an enum defined in `Node.h`, which currently can be equal to, `SINGLE_LINE`, `MULTILINE`, or `MULTILINE_BR`.
 This only determines how the string should be formatted.
 The `indentLevel` parameter is used to determine how many four space blocks the children of each element be indented by, this only is used if `readability` is either `MULTILINE` or `MULTILINE_BR`.

 The other method is `CTML:::Node:GetTreeString(int)`, which returns the current node and it's children as a tree view.
 The `indentLevel` parameter is an integer representing how many indents (four spaces each) should be used in representing the nesting of the nodes.

 **Note all of the methods below are chainable**

 The `CTML::Node::SetName(std::string)` method sets the current name of the Node, such as div, span, e.t.c.
 You can also add classes to the name.
-For example, if you type `div.container.fluid` as the name, `CTML::Node::ToString(true, 0)` would return `<div class="container fluid"></div>`
+For example, if you type `div.container.fluid` as the name, `CTML::Node::ToString(CTML::Readability::SINGLE_LINE, 0)` would return `<div class="container fluid"></div>`

 The `CTML::Node::SetAttribute(std::string, std::string)` method sets an attribute determined by the `name` parameter to the `value` parameter.
 For example, `CTML::Node::SetAttribute("href", "#test")` would set the node's href attribute to `test`